-- If you selected "sample" for module\run\per, then you should use unpaired here.
-If this is a paired analysis, you should start over (cancel with Ctrl-C) and select tumour for module\run\per. - If you selected tumour for module\run\per, you can select paired or unpaired depending on whether the module is meant to be run on tumour-normal pairs or not.
+- If you selected sample for module_run_per, then you should use unpaired (or omit) here.
+If this is a paired analysis, you should start over (cancel with Ctrl-C) and select tumour for module_run_per. - If you selected tumour for module_run_per, you can select matched_only, allow_unmatched, or no_normal depending on whether the module is meant to be run on only matched tumour-normal pairs, or potentially unmatched tumour-normal pairs, or on tumours only.

-3.10 Module Description
+4.10 Module Description

-3.10.1 Module Structure
+4.10.1 Module Structure